y2k3n/rvemu/README.md

 3. Convert the elf file to a C header file.
    ` xxd -i rvelf > rvelf.h `

-5. Compile the main program and run.
+5. Compile and run the main program.
    ` gcc main.c io.c -o main && ./main `

 The example program prints first 10 terms of the Fibonacci sequence.